You’re going for the romance factor, windy alleys, canals and picture ops.

 You have a choice of staying on a nearby island (hotels have their own shuttle boats) or on the main part itself.

 San Clemente Palace On an island roughly 15 minutes away, this former monastery is idyllic and peaceful.
-The management has changed since I visited, but the property itself is a perfect combination of resort and city vacation.(Pictured left by boat) $$$$
+The management has changed since our visit, but the property itself is a perfect combination of resort and city vacation.(Pictured left by boat) $$$$

 Belmond Cipriani Obviously a massive splurge hotel, but, hey, if you’re gonna do it, then do it.
 Located on an island with its own boat, this hotel offers top-of-the-line service, views and peach bellinis (when in season). $$$$